Arturs Sproģis: Early life and career

 Sproģis was born in Riga in 1904 in to a working-class family.
 In 1919 he voluntarily joined the Latvian Red Riflemen at the age of 15 in defence of the short-lived Latvian Socialist Soviet Republic.
 At the same time he also joined the Komsomol.
-In 1920, he was sent to Komosomol courses in Moscow, after which he continued his military service in the Red Army fighting against the White forces of General Wrangel.
+In 1920, he was sent to Komsomol courses in Moscow, after which he continued his military service in the Red Army fighting against the White forces of General Wrangel.
 Subsequently, he attended military academy, finishing in 1922.
 Thereafter he served in the border guards until 1928, when he was sent to the OGPU Border Guards School in Moscow for further training.
 Following these courses, he was assigned to the Special Section (Counterintelligence) of the Byelorussian SSR NKVD, where he served until 1936.
 He then was sent on a special mission in the Spanish Civil War.
 After returning from Spain in 1937, he began courses at the Red Army's M. V. Frunze Military Academy, completing his studies in 1941.